ECronin1973/programming-for-data-analytics/assignments/README.md

 Monthly mean of daily max windspeed plot
 ![Monthly Mean of Daily Max Windspeed Plot](plots/assignment06_daily_max_windspeed_with_monthly_mean_July_2025.png)

----

 ### 🧠 Personal Reflection

 This assignment was both challenging and rewarding.
-I got to use the full data science process — starting with collecting raw data, then cleaning it, organising it, and creating visualisations — all based on real climate data from Knock Airport.
-I focused on the heatwave that happened between 10–16 July 2025, which meant I had to carefully filter the data and understand it in context.
+I had to apply the full data science process — collecting raw data, cleaning it, organising it, and then creating visualisations — all based on real climate data.
+Focusing on the July heatwave meant I had to carefully filter the dataset and interpret the findings in context.

-From my last assignment, I learned how to use helper functions to break the code into smaller parts.
-This made it easier to read and manage.
-I used that approach again here, and it helped me deal with the different steps needed to transform and visualise the data.

-I went back over the course materials to refresh my knowledge of time series analysis, rolling averages, and seasonal patterns.
-I also improved the layout of my notebook to match the assessment goals, making sure each task was clearly explained, completed, and backed up with saved results.
-I paid special attention to missing windspeed data and worked on creating clear plots that showed important trends and extreme values.
+From my previous assignment, I learned how useful helper functions are for breaking code into smaller parts.
+I used that approach again here, which made the notebook easier to follow.
+I revisited course materials on time series analysis, rolling averages, and seasonal patterns, and worked on improving the notebook layout so each task was clearly explained and backed up with saved outputs.

-I used Copilot to help with some of the coding, which gave me a good starting point.
-I spent a lot of time adjusting the code to make sure it was accurate and met all the assignment requirements.
+Handling missing windspeed data was a particular challenge, but I managed to produce clear plots that highlighted important trends and extreme values.
+I also used Copilot to help with some of the coding, which gave me a good starting point, though I spent time refining the code to make sure it was accurate and met all the assignment requirements.

----

 ### 📚 Resources and Learning Materials